LaupWing/endavour/README.md

 # Endeavour Assessments
 > This document outlines the decisions I made regarding technologies and code choices for the Endeavour assessments.
+First assessment Anagram, second assessment Rijksmuseum api.

 ## Anagram
 The first assessments involves taking an array of strings and determing which words in the list are exact anagrams of each other.
 Initially, I was not familiar with the concept of anagrams, so it took me a little while to grasp the concept.